-As of , as adjusted to give effect to this offering and the application of the proceeds therefrom (including the redemption of our senior notes), we would have had approximately \$ million of senior secured indebtedness and \$ million of available borrowings under our revolving credit facility.
+As of December 31, 2009, as adjusted to give effect to this offering and the application of the proceeds therefrom (including the redemption of our senior notes), we would have had approximately \$122.7 million of senior secured indebtedness and \$52 million of borrowing availability under our revolving credit facility.
 We may also be able to incur substantial indebtedness in the future, including senior indebtedness, which may or may not be secured.
 For example, concurrent with this offering, we intend to increase our existing term loan facility by \$40 million.
 Further, if this offering is completed and all our senior notes are redeemed, our revolving credit facility will mature in May 2012 and our term loan facility will mature in May 2013 with respect to the existing term loans and May 2016 with respect to the additional \$40 million of term loans.
 See "Description of Indebtedness-Senior Credit Facilities."